Why Zero-Day Detection Isn’t Enough to Keep Your Organization Safe

 Votiro’s Positive Selection Technology Can Keep Your Network Safe

-Unlike a detection-based solution, our SFG users can feel good knowing that a weaponized file won’t ever make its way into their organization.
+Unlike a detection-based solution, our users can feel good knowing that a weaponized file won’t ever make its way into their organization.
 Today’s hackers know that every second they go undetected in your network is an opportunity to attack.
 When the stakes are this high, relying on zero-day attack detection simply won’t cut it.
 Through file sanitization, we are able to help your organization take a much more proactive approach to file security, leaving cybercriminals with zero opportunities to infiltrate.

-If you would like to learn more about how to implement Votiro Cloud within your organization, be sure to book a demo.
+If you would like to learn more about how to implement Votiro within your organization, be sure to book a demo.
 Or, if you’d like to speak with a member of our team, feel free to contact us today.

 background image